WebOfTrust/keripy/Contributing.md

 ## Introduction

 Welcome to keripy's contribution guide!
-This project aims to develop a reference implementation of the keri standards and protocols developed in WebOfTrust on github.
+This project aims to develop a reference implementation of the KERI standards and protocols developed in WebOfTrust on github.
 We deeply appreciate the time and effort of contributors like you!

+## Legal & Licensing
+This project has a split license whose details are contained [here](https://github.com/WebOfTrust/ietf-keri/blob/main/LICENSE.md)

 ## Prerequisites
 Before you start, make sure you have:

 - Read the [README.md](./README.md) (best quickstart guide for using the project) and can build, install, and run the tests yourself from those instructions (from both the main and development branch).
 This is the assumed baseline for any issues, proposed features, or pull requests that you wish you contribute.